Suomen huippumalli haussa season 3: Girls in a Store Window (Tytöt näyteikkunassa)

 The girls get an improv lesson from Jaana Saarinen.
-For the challenge, the girls are split into three groups and they must pose in a Sokos window promoting Max Factor mascara.
+For the challenge, the girls are split into three groups and pose in a Sokos window promoting Max Factor mascara.
 Team two wins, getting 10 extra frames for the photo shoot.
-The week's photo shoot is for Franck and Fabien Provost hairstyles where the girls must demonstrate teamwork while holding on to their individualitites.
-At the judging panel, Jenna lands in the bottom two, but in the end it is Krista who is sent home.
+The week's photo shoot is for Franck and Fabien Provost hairstyles where the girls must demonstrate teamwork while holding on to their individualities.
+At the judging panel, Jenna and Krista land in the bottom two, but in the end it is Krista who is sent home.